EU Licensed4.8/5

 About This Medicine

-Hydrocortisone cream is a mild topical corticosteroid used to relieve inflammation, itching, and redness associated with a variety of skin conditions.
-It is commonly prescribed for eczema (atopic dermatitis), contact dermatitis, insect bites, mild psoriasis, and other inflammatory skin reactions.
+Hydrocortisone is a mild (Group I) topical corticosteroid used to relieve the inflammation, redness, and itching associated with a wide range of skin conditions including eczema, contact dermatitis, insect bites, and mild allergic reactions.

 Usage & Dosage